jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 - Migration strategies are planned for major changes.

 **Extensibility:**
-- Plugin architecture and modular agent/subgraph design support future feature additions.
+- Plugin architecture and subgraph patterns support future feature additions.
 - Dynamic workflow routing and distributed orchestration are candidates for future versions.

 **Governance:**